azsk/AzTS-docs/01-Setup and getting started/README.md

                 -Verbose

   # -----------------------------------------------------------------#
-  # Step 3: Save internal user-assigned managed identity name generated using below command.
+  # Step 3: Save internal user-assigned managed identity name generated using the below command.
 This will be used to grant Graph permission to internal MI.
   # -----------------------------------------------------------------#

 # Name of the user-assigned managed identity created for internal operations